kennysmed/lp-chart/usage.md

 Write your code to draw the chart when the page has loaded, eg within `window.onload()`.

-Here's a complete example of the code and the chart it generates:
+Below is a complete example of the code and the chart it generates.

+(**Note:** We have found that including JavaScript files in Little Printer publications can be problematic; they might not load before BERG Cloud captures the page's output.
+If you find your charts aren't drawing at all, try embedding D3 and LPChart's JavaScript directly within your HTML page, rather than including the files.
+It's ugly, but at the moment it's more reliable.)
 {% endcapture %}

 {% capture code %}